snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

 Autoscaling and Task Distribution
 :::::

-The azure batch executor supports autoscaling of the batch nodes by including the flag --az-batch-enable-autoscale.
+The Azure Batch executor supports autoscaling of the Batch nodes by including the flag ``--az-batch-enable-autoscale``.
 This flag sets the initial dedicated node count of the pool to zero, and re-evaluates the number of nodes to be spun up or down based on the number of remaining tasks to run over a five minute interval.
-Since five minutes is the smallest allowed interval for azure batch autoscaling, this feature becomes more useful for long running jobs.
+Since five minutes is the smallest allowed interval for Azure Batch autoscaling, this feature becomes more useful for long running jobs.
 For more information on azure batch autoscaling configuration, see: https://learn.microsoft.com/en-us/azure/batch/batch-automatic-scaling.

-For shorter running jobs it might be more cost/time effective to set VM size with more cores `BATCH_POOL_VM_SIZE` and increase the number of `BATCH_TASKS_PER_NODE`.
+For shorter running jobs it might be more cost/time effective to set VM size with more cores (`BATCH_POOL_VM_SIZE`) and increase the number of `BATCH_TASKS_PER_NODE`.
 Or, if you want to keep tasks running on separate nodes, you can set a larger number for `BATCH_POOL_NODE_COUNT`.
 It may require experimentation to find the most efficient/cost effective task distribution model for your use case depending on what you are optimizing for.
 For more details on limitations of azure batch node / task distribution see: https://learn.microsoft.com/en-us/azure/batch/batch-parallel-node-tasks.